 Arguably, this is the most valuable point in the life cycle to be leveraging risk management as a tool, because it will help your senior team make the best investment decisions.
 It’s easy to get started: amend your business case template to include more analysis about the risks of a project, along with risk management plans and a risk budget.
 You can also include a statement about where this project would fit in the overall risk profile of the existing portfolio, to help decision makers know if, by approving this project, they are opening themselves up to a portfolio that is accepting of more risk than previously.

 You can still use this approach during the project life cycle with newly emerging risks in order to better assess the project or program’s current risk profile.
 By doing the activities continuously, and building it into the way projects are managed, you’ll have early sight of any projects taking on a risk profile beyond what the organization is prepared to counter, and you can make strategic decisions about the future of that project in a timely fashion.

 Too often companies look at risk as simply something bad.
 However, the upside of uncertainty is opportunity that might go unnoticed if your risk management processes don’t pick it up.

 A further advantage of building risk management into the fabric of your processes is that you can spot these opportunities and do something about them to capitalize on the benefits they could offer your organization.

 Taking a balanced, proactive approach to risk management can result in better, more thought-through investment cases which in turn will prompt better investment decision making.
 That leads to investment in the projects and programs that will best support business goals and drive return on that investment.

 You’ll get visibility of projects which are becoming more risky and your PMO can aggregate and report the information that ties back to business metrics and that really makes a difference.

-Ultimately, what you are looking for is a risk management approach that can be judged by the impact it has on business results and not by how many spreadsheets are discussed by the Board or how many risks a project manager can close.
+Ultimately, what you are looking for is a risk management approach that can be judged by the impact it has on business results.
+It should not be how many spreadsheets are discussed by the Board or how many risks a project manager can close.